Now in beta Free for academic researchers — request access and we'll set you up.

 A survey platform built around experimental research — factorial designs, condition-aware pages and questions, and built-in data-quality checks.
 Also works well for plain surveys.

-Free for academic researchers · Currently in invitation-only beta
+Free for academic researchers · In beta — accepting access requests

 ThisStudy's page builder, showing a vertical list of pages on the left, a question editor with a Likert scale and short-answer question in the middle, and page-level settings on the right.